matthewmccullough/dotfiles/README.markdown

 * For Bash (needs some fixes)
         `_setupdotfiles.bsh`

+> NOTE: Some personal configuration of Matthew's will remain after setup.
+These dotfiles are intended for your inspiration, forking, and for you to tweak to your specific needs.

 # Contributions
 Contributions are always welcome in the form of pull requests with explanatory comments.